 Rewatching films of the past quite often leaves audiences saying, "This premise would never work in the era of cell phones."
 Gillian Robespierre's Obvious Child follow-up, Landline, takes this concept and runs with it, setting her story in 1995 when floppy discs were the height of technology.
 With instant communication delayed, characters are required to evoke precise timing when delivering hard truths.
 But for all its attempts to say "everything old is new again," Landline falls into a sandtrap of being too similar to countless movies of the past and present.
 Neatly checking off every box in the "indie family

 A discussion about the long-running panel's history and workings.

-Stranglehold is a not-for-profit, San-Diego-based fan group that not only puts on the long running Klingon Lifestyles panel at San Diego Comic-Con (this year held 8:30 PM on Friday in Room 6A), and also cosplays as pirates, steampunk villains, and now Doctor Who.
-I spoke with Dennis Hanon, who portrays Fleet Admiral K'Han Den to learn more about the panel How did the fan group start?
+Stranglehold is a not-for-profit, San-Diego-based fan group that not only puts on the long running Klingon Lifestyles panel at San Diego Comic-Con (this year held 8:30 PM on Friday in Room 6A), they also cosplay as pirates, steampunk villains, and now Doctor Who.
+I spoke with Dennis Hanon, who portrays Fleet Admiral K'Han Den to learn more about the panel.
+How did the fan group start?
 It started as a fan group dedicated to the Star Trek aliens known as Klingons.
 Through the years it changed from being a fan group to a performance troupe and later adding other elements

 The Warner Archive Collection releases Blake Edwards' bitingly funny stab at Hollywood, featuring his famous wife's only nude scene.